henriettetuombe/EcoGuard1/README.md

 ### Database Setup

+1. Start the Apache and MySQL services using XAMPP control panel.

-1. Create a new MySQL database for EcoGuard.
+2. Create a new database for EcoGuard using phpMyAdmin or any MySQL client of your choice.

-2. Import the SQL schema provided in `database_schema.sql` into your MySQL database.
+3. Set up your environmental variables.
+Create a `.env` file in the root directory of the project and add the following variables:

+    ```plaintext
+    # Example .env file
+    SECRET_KEY=your_secret_key
+    DB_HOST=localhost
+    DB_NAME=ecoguard_db
+    DB_USER=root
+    DB_PASSWORD=
+    ```

+    Replace `your_secret_key` with a secure secret key for your application, and update the database-related variables accordingly.

 ### Running the Application

-1. Start your PHP server.
-You can use the built-in PHP server:

-    ```bash
-    php -S localhost:8000
-    ```
+1. Place the EcoGuard directory in the `htdocs` folder of your XAMPP installation.

-2. Access EcoGuard in your web browser at `http://localhost:8000`.
+2. Access EcoGuard in your web browser at `http://localhost/EcoGuard`.

 ## Usage